LittleD3092/My-Vault/Automatic Control/Mathematical Modeling of Control Systems.md

 ### State Space

+The modern engineering systems have greater complexity.
+To analyze system like this, a new way has been developed since around 1960.
+This new approach is based on the concept of state.

 To model using state space, we use something like a matrix.
 For a nonlinear $n$-state, $r$-input, $m$-output system described in state space form.

 $$